 From a drinking spree that spins out of control to cat hairs, fresh paintings are always at risk.

-How To Store Oil Paintings While Drying
+How To Keep Oil Paintings While Drying

 Flat file cabinets

 You can also store wet oil paintings in a flat-file cabinet.
 However, make sure the cabinet size is enough and fits the paintings without squeezing them.
-If you have more than one painting, consider putting a piece of tracing paper in between the paintings to protect them.
+If you have more than one painting, consider putting a piece of tracing paper between the paintings to protect them.

 Wood shelves and racks

-For small artists with a few pieces, you can hang them on wood shelves and racks.
+For small artists with a few pieces, you can hang them on top wood shelves and racks.
 Make sure you use clips to keep the paintings in place.

 Mirror boxes and wooden crates